TREAT SLEEP APNEA MOBILE AL - SNORING APPLIANCES

 Some of the causes of obstructive sleep apnea include:

 • Smoking.
 Due to the inflammation and fluid retention from smoking, it may become difficult to breathe when you try to sleep.
 Smokers are three times more likely to develop sleep apnea.
-Not only will quitting smoking help with a variety of other health issues, but it will also help manage sleep disorder over time.
+Not only will quitting smoking help with a variety of other health issues, but it will also help manage sleep disorders over time.

 • Genetics.
-Due to being male, having a thick neck (large neck circumference) or possessing a family history of sleep disorders you may have a higher risk of developing sleep apnea.
+Due to being male, having a thick neck (large neck circumference), or possessing a family history of sleep disorders, you may have a higher risk of developing sleep apnea.
 If this is the case, you will want to discuss various treatment options that may be prescribed by a doctor.

-Understanding what causes sleep apnea may help you to determine if you have it and what may be the best way to manage it.
+Understanding what causes sleep apnea may help you determine if you have it and what may be the best way to manage it.

 HOW TO KNOW IF YOU HAVE SLEEP APNEA